 Children were no longer a unit of production.

 The position of children has not improved:

-- (Brannen) Asian parents are more likely to be strict towards their daughters (also links to gender).
+) Asian parents are more likely to be stricter towards their daughters (also links to gender).

 Childhood as we know it is disappearing,